solarwinds/OrionSDK/README.md

 ## Installer

-You can download a pre-compiled [installer for the Orion SDK tools](http://knowledgebase.solarwinds.com/kb/questions/5811/Downloading+the+SolarWinds+Orion+SDK) from SolarWinds.
+You can download a pre-compiled [installer for the Orion SDK tools](https://github.com/solarwinds/OrionSDK/releases) from GitHub.

 ## Wiki